Responding to common questions & challenges

 First, the Council of Nicea does not form the basis of traditional Christianity; Jesus Christ, his nature and his atoning work on the cross are what form the basis of Christianity.
 The Council of Nicea at best can be said to affirm this understanding, and not create it.

 Some facts: The council was indeed called for by Constantine in AD 325.
-The purpose of this council was to address controversies surrounding unbiblical heresies that were creeping into a few (but by no means all) of the Christian churches.
+The purpose of this council was to address controversies surrounding unbiblical heresies that were creeping into a small handful of the Christian churches throughout the known world.
 These teachings were being propagated by a church leader named Arius, and what he was teaching was that Jesus was less than God, and a created being.
-This was hotly contested precisely because it was contrary to the Bible.
+This was hotly contested precisely because it was contrary to what the Bible says about Jesus.

 Remember that a decade prior to the Council of Nicea, Christianity was a heavily persecuted religion, and such a council was only possible once the persecution stopped.
 So this was really the very first time that there was ever any sort of organized, formal gathering of Christian churches--ever.
 The remarkable thing was not the divisions, but the unity among them, despite having been effectively cut off from one another for decades and even centuries.
 And that is why the aberrant doctrines that were being introduced by a relatively small group of church leaders had caused such a stir, precisely because of the overwhelming doctrinal unity of the churches.